Definition

 • There are no GUIs available to test the application, making it more difficult to give input values.

-• Testers need to know how to code.
+• Testers must know how to code.

-• Each API might work when tested independently, but might not work together when testing the entire application.
+• Each API might work when tested independently but might not work together when testing the entire application.

-• Not including API dependencies when testing can lead to the software overall not working properly.
+• Not including API dependencies when testing can lead to the overall software not working properly.

 API testing tools